-On September 28, 2016, Governor Brown signed Assembly Bill (AB) 2027 (Assembly Member Quirk).
-This law, which went into effect January 1, 2017, requires specified certifying entities, including state law enforcement agencies, to review and certify I-914, Petition for T Nonimmigrant Status, forms for noncitizen victims of specified crimes pursuant to Section 679.11 of the California Penal Code (PC).
-These requests are commonly referred to as T-Visa requests.
+On September 28, 2016, Governor Brown signed Assembly Bill 2027 (Chapter 749, Quirk).
+This law, which went into effect January 1, 2017, requires specified certifying entities, including state law enforcement agencies, to review and certify I-914, Petition for T Nonimmigrant Status, for noncitizen victims of specified crimes pursuant to California Penal Code Section 679.11.
+These requests are commonly referred to as T Visa requests.

-Assembly Bill 2027 requires certifying entities which receive T-Visa requests to submit a report to the Legislature on or before January 1, 2018, and annually thereafter.
+Assembly Bill 2027 requires certifying entities which receive T Visa requests to submit a report to the Legislature on or before January 1, 2018, and annually thereafter.

-Between January 1, 2018, and December 3, 2018, the California Highway Patrol (CHP) received 0 T-Visa requests.
+Between January 1, 2019, and December 5, 2019, the California Highway Patrol received zero T Visa requests.

-The CHP will continue to review all T-Visa requests submitted and provide certifications as outlined in Section 679.11 PC.
+The California Highway Patrol will continue to review all T Visa requests submitted and provide certifications as outlined in California Penal Code Section 679.11.